 9. What is the best time for a ceremony?

 We recommend early in the day between 8-10am and in the evening between 4-6pm to avoid heat and crowds.

 10. What should we wear?

 The best dressed, most comfortable couples wear light, breathable wedding attire made of cotton and linen.
 Remember, it is hot in Hawaii all year long and you have come all the way here in enjoy your special day.
 The last thing you want to be is sweating!

 11. What if it rains on my wedding day?
 Can we reschedule?

 The chance of rain in Kona is highly unlikely.
 West Hawaii, Kona, is a desert.
 A light rain on your wedding day in Hawaii is considered a blessing.
-In the event of a downpour we can change locations to a drier area or reschedule your date as needed; whatever best fits your needs.
+In the event of a downpour we can change locations to a drier area or reschedule your date based on availability.

 12. What happens if you are sick?
 If there another officiant?